Javier200107/Recursive-partition-based-K-means/README.md

 # Recursive-partition-based-K-means

 This is a Python implementation of the Recursive partition-based K-means algorithm (RPKM).
-The algorithm is based on the paper "Recursive partition-based clustering algorithm for large data sets" by S. Murthy and S.K.
-Pal.
+The algorithm is based on the paper "Recursive partition-based clustering algorithm for large data sets" by Marco Capó, Aritz Pérez and Jose A. Lozano.
 The paper can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S0950705116302027).

 RPKM is a clustering algorithm that is based on the K-means algorithm.
 It recursively partitions the data set into smaller clusters until the number of data points in each cluster is less than a specified threshold.
 The algorithm is useful for clustering large data sets that cannot be clustered using traditional K-means algorithms.